shruti-D311/shruti-D311/README.md

   - Tools: Git, GitHub, VSCode.

 📬 Get in Touch :
     If you have any questions, suggestions, or just want to chat about tech, feel free to reach out to me:

-    - LinkedIn: Shruti Dongre
-    - Email: shrutidongre1203@gmail.com
+    Email- shrutidongre1203@gmail.com

 <!---